Pensacola Cultural Center 100 South Jefferson Street

 It seems that some of the criminals are still doing time in this Neo-classical structure.
 A man has been seen lurking within the building.
 A staff member working in the building afterhours heard the operating of a nearby elevator.
 Shortly afterwards the dark shadow of a man walked past the staff member’s open door.
 She called out but did not get a response.
 When she looked into the hallway, it was empty.

-A couple staff members working late in the auditorium when they saw a man sitting in one of the seats.
+A couple staff members working late in the auditorium saw a man sitting in one of the seats.
 They both saw him simultaneously and turned to look at each other.
 When they turned back, the man was sitting in a different seat, on the opposite side of the house.
 They described him as wearing a worn suit and having a gaunt face.
 Some have identified this male spirit as that of Hosea Poole, a small time criminal who murdered his brother.
-Poole was the last man executed in the jail when he was hung 31 July 1920.
+Poole was the last man executed in the jail when he was hung July 31, 1920.
 However, there is little evidence, other than coincidence, to solidly identify the spirit as Poole’s.

 The playful spirit of a young girl, possibly from the 1920s or 30s has also been witnessed.
 Unlike the male spirit’s almost menacing presence, the young girl has been heard giggling and she has been seen playfully skipping through the hallways.
 She is known to peer curiously over shoulders and she is occasionally seen peering from shadowed corners.